OpenMonsterVision/blog/content/posts/how-not-to-turn-1000-json-files-into-one-csv.md

 ## So how did you fix it

 I built a custom parser in Node.js cause you know, the customer deserves his data, and cause I can roll it into a bigger project later.
+OK I lied...[@trozdol](http://twitter.com/trozdol) told me to, he told me to goddamn #adult.

 Example Code from that monstrosity: